What is "RPG in a Box"?

 RPG in a Box is currently being developed using Godot, an open source MIT licensed game engine.

 I've always had a lot of interest in PC games, particularly CRPGs (computer role-playing games).
 Growing up, I was into game series such as Ultima, Might & Magic, The Bard's Tale, and Phantasie.
-As far as console RPGs go, I really enjoyed the Shining series on the SEGA Genesis, specifically Shining in the Darkness, Shining Force, and Shining Force II, as well as Dragon Quest VIII on the PS2 and 3D Dot Game Heroes on the PS3, the latter of which provided some visual inspiration.
+As far as console RPGs go, I really enjoyed the Shining series on the SEGA Genesis, specifically Shining in the Darkness, Shining Force, and Shining Force II, as well as 3D Dot Game Heroes on the PS3, the latter of which provided some visual inspiration.
 The mechanics of these games, in addition to other more recent RPGs such as Neverwinter Nights, Diablo, and Dragon Age, have always been intriguing to me.
 The idea of creating a map editing tool and implementing systems for inventory management, combat, and dialogue is exciting (and probably why I am still working to accomplish my goal after so many years of rework without getting burnt out).
 Programming has always been a hobby of mine ever since my dad introduced me to BASIC on our Commodore 64, and this gives me the opportunity to combine that interest with my interest in RPGs to create a tool that will in turn allow others to create!